 Applicants who reapply for admission must comply with all of the above procedures.
-The LSAT does not need to be repeated (unless the score was earned before September/October 2007 and therefore is not valid), but a current 2010-2011 Credential Assembly Service report must be provided in addition to the application and the \$75 nonrefundable fee.
-Letters of recommendation on file as part of a previously completed application need not be duplicated.
-An addendum to the previously submitted personal statement is strongly advised.
+The LSAT does not need to be repeated (unless the score was earned before September/October 2008 and therefore is not valid), but a current 2011-2012 Credential Assembly Service report must be provided in addition to the application and the \$75 nonrefundable fee.
+An addendum to the previously submitted personal statement is strongly encouraged.